| Appendix 5: Articles

 sure that their programmes never have ill affects farmers'

+regular crops.
 Personnel of the Ministry of Agriculture and Irrigation

 and farmers should understand and cooperate with each other,